Amir Hamza (Lashkar-e-Taiba)

-Amir Hamza (born 10 May 1959) is a founding leader of the Islamist, Salaji jihadist militant group Lashkar-e-Taiba based in Pakistan.He is regarded as its second most important leader, after Hafiz Saeed.
+Amir Hamza (born 10 May 1959) is a founding leader of the Islamist, Salafi jihadist militant group Lashkar-e-Taiba (LeT) based in Pakistan.
+He is regarded as its second most important leader, after Hafiz Saeed.
 Hamza was designated as a terrorist by the United States Treasury.

 Described as "a fiery speaker and a prolific writer," he is also considered to be "the top LeT ideologue."
 Hamza is believed to sit on its Central Committee.
 He is said to have negotiated for the release of other leaders, and to have led LeT's campaigns for charitable donations, and to have been the founding editor of LeT's official publication Majallah al-Daawa.

-In 2002 Hamza published Qafila Da'wat aur Shahadat (Caravan of Proselytizing and Martydom).

 In 2018, Hamza formed the Jaish-e-Manqafa as a fund-raising front for the LeT, due to a ban on the Jamat-ud-Dawa and Falah-e-Insaniat Foundation (other LeT fronts) by the Pakistani government, and continues to openly solicit for funds under that name in Pakistan.

+Assassination attempt

+On 16 April 2026, around 8:30 a.m.
+PKT, Hamza survived an assassination in his car by two motorcycle-borne gunmen at Pindi Stop, Hamdard Chowk, PECO road in Kot Lakhpat, Lahore; being injured by a bullet in the arm.
+He had been returning home after recording the morning TV programme Noor-e-Sahar for City 42 as head of the Tehreek-e-Hurmat-e-Rasul Pakistan (THRP; lit.
+'Movement for the Sanctity of the Prophet').
+The attack was condemned by, the LeT front organisation, Pakistan Markazi Muslim League.

 Books

-The head of LeT's publications division and the editor of many of its periodicals (like the monthly magazine Mujallah ad-Dawah), he's the author of the following books, among others:
+In 2002 Hamza published Qafila Da'wat aur Shahadat (Caravan of Proselytizing and Martyrdom).
+The head of LeT's publications division and the editor of many of its periodicals (like the monthly magazine Mujallah ad-Dawah), he is the author of the following books, among others: